Half and quarter metals in rhombohedral trilayer graphene

 To constrain the precise broken symmetries in the half- and quarter-metal phases, we study the evolution of the phase transitions in an in-plane magnetic field, which couples primarily to the electron spin through the Zeeman effect.
 The resulting change in density at which a given transition occurs is directly proportional to the difference in Zeeman energy between the two competing phases, making tilted fields a sensitive probe of relative spin polarization.
 As shown in Fig.~\ref{fig2}e, Zeeman energy favors the half-metal over the fully symmetric---and necessarily spin unpolarized---state.
 Moreover, the phase transition density shows a cusp at $B_\parallel=0$, implying an energy difference that is linear in $B_\parallel$ as expected for a ferromagnetic half metal with a divergent spin susceptibility at $B=0$.
 In contrast, the transition between half- and quarter metal is unaffected by $B_\parallel$ as expected for identical--and presumably full---spin polarization in both phases.
-Measurements of the Hall effect (Figs.~\ref{fig2}f and \ref{fig:S:anomalousHall}) show anomalous Hall effect in the quarter-metal phase consistent with full valley polarization, but no corresponding effect in the half-metal .
+Measurements of the Hall effect (Figs.~\ref{fig2}f and \ref{fig:S:anomalousHall}) show anomalous Hall effect in the quarter-metal phase but no corresponding effect in the half-metal.
+This is expected due to the contrasting Berry curvatures in the two valleys, which cancel for valley unpolarized states but may give rise to an intrinsic anomalous Hall effect for valley polarized states\cite{xiao_berry_2010}.
 Taken together, we conclude that the quarter metal is spin- and valley polarized while the half-metal is spin polarized but valley unpolarized (Fig. \ref{fig2}g).
 Interestingly, this implies a ferromagnetic Hund's coupling ($J<0$), in contrast to the the quantum Hall ferromagnet in mono- and bilayer-graphene\cite{dean_fractional_2020}.